jdcloudcom/en/documentation/Database-and-Cache-Service/DRDS/Operation-Guide/Table/Create-Table.md

 1) Login console and create the routing information of the table in **Table Management**

-2) Login DRDS to execute “CREATE TABLE” statement
+2) Login DRDS to execute "CREATE TABLE" statement

 **Note: the above two operation order must strictly follow the sequence that login the console and perform creation first and then login DRDS to execute "CREATE TABLE" statement**